Sports Car (song)

 "Sports Car" is a song by Canadian singer Tate McRae.
 It was released on January 24, 2025, through RCA Records as the third single from her third studio album, So Close to What.
 The song was co-written with Julia Michaels, Grant Boutin and Ryan Tedder, and produced by the latter two.
-"Sports Car" peaked at number nine on the Canadian Hot 100.
+"Sports Car" received critical acclaim and peaked at number nine on the Canadian Hot 100.
 Outside of Canada, "Sports Car" peaked within the top ten of the charts in Australia, Bulgaria, Colombia, Guatemala, Ireland, Kazakhstan, New Zealand, Romania, Russia, and the United Kingdom.

 Background and composition

 McRae announced the release of her third studio album, So Close to What, on November 14, 2024.
 An earlier version of the album, including a demo of "Sports Car", eventually leaked on January 16, 2025.
 McRae announced "Sports Car" as the third single on January 20 and shared a teaser from the music video, captioning it as part of what was "forgotten" to be leaked.
 The song debuted at number 21 on the Billboard Hot 100, becoming her second highest chart debut behind "It's OK I'm OK", and eventually peaked at number 16, making it the highest peaking single of the era.

 The song is composed in a key of A, using the Phrygian dominant scale.

 In an interview, McRae revealed that "Sports Car" was "such a fun song to write" with the intention to capture the "adrenaline of love, sex, and the excitement of it all".
 She used "sports car" as a metaphor for the feeling of love and revealed that they referenced a song by the American hip-hop duo Ying Yang Twins: "Wait (The Whisper Song)" with its "whispery" chorus.